 How the Autism Society Can Help

-The mission of the Autism Society—to improve the lives of all affected by autism—means that our services and programs must help people today.
-From the parent of a newly diagnosed child who doesn’t know where to turn, to a sibling of an adult on the spectrum who now finds himself in the position of primary caregiver, we are here to help.
+The mission of the Autism Society — to improve the lives of all affected by autism — means our services and programs must help people today.
+From the parent of a newly diagnosed child who doesn’t know where to turn to the sibling of an adult on the spectrum who now finds himself in the position of primary caregiver, we are here to help.

 Providing information, resources and support is at the core of our mission.
-Our national contact center provides one-to-one response to the thousands of individuals each year who call, email and write with their questions and concerns—or who just need someone to listen.
-An important component of our contact center is our online database, Autism Source, which includes more than 25,000 autism services and supports nationwide.
+Our national contact center provides one-to-one response to the thousands of individuals each year who call, email and write with their questions and concerns — or who just need someone to listen.
+An important component of our contact center is our online database, Autism Source, which includes more than 28,000 autism services and supports nationwide.
 Our program staff and strong affiliate presence serve thousands of families each year who are searching for help in their journey with autism.

 Our grassroots beginnings and long history of finding solutions to help families, individuals and professionals make us the most trusted resource for the autism community.
 Please reach out to us by calling 1(800)3AUTISM or emailing firstname.lastname@example.org.